elo7/ajax-amd/README.md

 ## License

-Ajax-amd is released under the [BSD](https://github.com/elo7/ajax-amd/blob/master/LICENSE).
+Elo7-ajax-amd is released under the [BSD](https://github.com/elo7/ajax-amd/blob/master/LICENSE).
 Have at it.

 * * *

-Copyright :copyright: 2016 Elo7
+Copyright :copyright: 2017 Elo7